Genie in a Bottle: Commercial performance

 "Genie in a Bottle" entered the Billboard Hot 100 at number 61 in the week of July 3, 1999.
 The following week, it climbed 49 spots to number 12, before entering the top five.
 The song reached the number one spot on the Billboard Hot 100 chart dated July 31, 1999.
 Based on strong airplay and CD sales, it stayed at the top spot for five consecutive weeks and became the biggest summer song of 1999.
 At that point, it had the longest stay at number one for the entire year, tying Ricky Martin's "Livin' la Vida Loca" and Jennifer Lopez's "If You Had My Love", although Carlos Santana would later in the year take the single, "Smooth", to number one on the chart with a ten-week run.
 According to Billboard, "Genie in a Bottle" was the second best-selling single of 1999, with 1,360,000 units sold, only behind Cher's "Believe" with 1,700,000 copies sold.
 It also became Aguilera's best-selling physical single to date.

-The song also crossed over successfully to other Billboard charts, topping the Top 40 Mainstream, Top 40 Tracks and Rhythmic Top 40 charts.
+The song also crossed over successfully to other Billboard charts, topping the Mainstream Top 40, Top 40 Tracks, and Rhythmic Top 40 charts.
 The song even managed to reach the Adult Top 40, and the Spanish version of the song, "Genio Atrapado" (English: "Trapped Genie"), was a modest hit on the Latin chart.
-Strong sales assured the single a platinum certification.
+Strong sales assured the single a Platinum certification.
 "Genie in a Bottle" stayed on Billboard Hot 100 for 25 weeks, and 24 weeks in the United Kingdom.
 Internationally, a similar chart dominance was seen, as the track went to number one in both the United Kingdom and Canada for multiple weeks.
-It charted within the top five in every country it charted.
-Overall, the song is Aguilera's second-highest charting single, behind "Lady Marmalade", a collaboration with Lil' Kim, Mýa and Pink.
-"Genie in a Bottle" was certified platinum in Germany for selling over 500,000 units.
-The single was also certified platinum in Australia for selling over 70,000 units.
+It entered the top five in almost every country it charted.
+It reached number one on the record charts of 21 countries worldwide, as reported by Billboard in January 2000.
+Overall, the song is Aguilera's second-highest-charting single, behind "Lady Marmalade", a collaboration with Lil' Kim, Mýa and Pink.
+"Genie in a Bottle" was certified Platinum in Germany for selling over 500,000 units.
+The single was also certified Platinum in Australia for selling over 70,000 units.

-"Genie in a Bottle" was certified platinum in almost every country it was released in, later ending at No. 7 on the Year-End charts in the United States, and No. 7 on the European Year-End charts.
+"Genie in a Bottle" was certified Platinum in almost every country it was released in, later ending at No. 7 on the year-end chart in the United States, and No. 7 on the European year-end chart.
 In the United Kingdom, it sold 172,000 copies in the first week, and spent two weeks at number 1.
 As of October 2021, it was her third biggest song in the country with 1.04 million copies sold, and 37.2 million streams.